DipFD, MBIFD, MBIE

 Philip is also in charge of the companies IT and telecommunications.

-Rory is the newest member of the funeral directing team joining us in January 2017.
+Rory joined the funeral directing team in January 2017.
 He already had gained experience working for a national group where he had many roles before rising to his role as a funeral director.
-He hopes in the near future to take the diploma course in funeral directing.

 Rory was brought up and educated in Wimborne and enjoys walking, travel and supports Newcastle United.